nathanwoulfe/tabulate/README.md

 While the label formatter specified in the settings is reasonably robust, it can be more effective to build the label programmatically in the custom controller - this allows conditional labelling or inclusion of values that don't exist as part of the model.
 Storing the label as a model property (ie `customLabel`) allows it to then be referenced in the label setting as `{customLabel}`.

 # Accessing the data
 That's up to you.
 Make it available via a WebAPI endpoint and serve it up to a Javascript front-end, or map it to a model and use directly in your MVC views.
-The data is a JSON string, so can be readily transformed and manipulated.
+Hell, you could always just deserialized the data to a dynamic and just go nuts.